 During the meal, reduce portion waste by using smaller dishes and smaller serving spoons – seriously, it works!
 People can always come back for seconds.

 Having a plan for leftovers is another way to ensure that the food prepared is eaten.
 After all, half the goodness of holiday food is in the delicious leftovers the next day.
 Provide containers for guests to take remaining food home, freeze leftovers for a later date, or use those leftovers in creative ways.
 Some recipe ideas can be found here.

-Visit WasteFreeSD.org for more tips, including how to keep fruits and vegetables fresh longer and for donation locations for regional food pantries.
-Currently, about 1 in 8 people in San Diego County are food insecure.
+Visit WasteFreeSD.org for more tips, including how to keep fruits and vegetables fresh longer, and for donation locations for regional food pantries.
+Currently, about 1 in 4 people in San Diego County are nutritionally insecure.

 Prevent the “fatberg.”
-Another important way to protect our environment (and your plumbing) this holiday season, and year-round, is to properly manage used cooking oil.
-Deep fried turkeys have become an increasingly popular holiday tradition, but can use up to three gallons of cooking oil.
-When discarded down drains, oils, fats, and greases can block pipes and cause sewage to overflow into homes, streets, lawns, and our ocean, not to mention severely damage home plumbing systems, as well as city-owned pipes.
-Contrary to popular belief, mixing oil with soap or pouring hot water down the drain afterwards are not effective methods for preventing “fatbergs” that cause sewage backups.
+Another important way to protect our environment (and your plumbing) this holiday season and year-round is to properly manage used cooking oil.
+Deep-fried turkeys have become an increasingly popular holiday tradition, but can use up to three gallons of cooking oil.
+When discarded down drains, oils, fats, and greases can block pipes and damage plumbing systems.
+Contrary to popular belief, mixing oil with soap or pouring hot water down the drain afterward are ineffective methods for preventing “fatbergs” that cause sewage backups.